 The Element Iodine

-Iodine is a non-metallic, solid element that belongs to the halogen family.
+Iodine is a non-metallic, solid element on the periodic table that belongs to the halogen family.
 This element makes a bold statement with its dark, shiny, gray-blue-black color.
+It i the heaviest of the stable halogens, and is very volatile, easily forming a purple vapor that can be easily seen.
+It is an essential mineral for human health, added to salt in most areas of the world.
 This eye-catching element is sure to be interesting.

 Cool Iodine Facts

 - Iodine’s name originates from the Greek word “ioeides”, meaning violet.

 - Like bismuth, iodine plays a crucial role in the drug industry.
 Halogen atoms are sometimes incorporated into lead drugs, which are the starting point of drug development.
 This results in having a lipophilic drug, meaning it is not very water-soluble and non-polar.
 Non-polar drugs are able to easily transport across lipid membranes and tissue.
 The addition of halogens improves this property.

 - More iodine is found in the ocean than the Earth’s crust.
 Seaweed in particular contains high concentrations of the element.